 What communication channels do they use?

 In today’s interconnected digital world, customers are more informed than ever before.
-As a marketing manager, you have to clearly identify the marketing channels your customers are using, whether it’s mobile, desktop, TV, direct mail etc. There’s a new craze called multi-channel marketing that you should be aware of and be comfortable using to relay your message to your customers through the right channels at all times.
+As a marketing manager, you have to clearly identify the marketing channels your customers are using, whether it’s mobile, desktop, TV, direct mail etc. All customers on these channels need a persona as well to ensure your social marketing campaigns are geared towards the right audience.

 Just like you want to have a clear understanding of your company and its customers, you must spend as much time conducting market research to analyze your competitors– direct or indirect ones.
 If you are entering a specific market, you should be able to know:

 In almost every market you enter, you will have competition.
 Therefore, it’s important that before you jump in with both feet, you have to identify who you are competing with, what value they are providing, and how do they compare to each other and to you.